zepingyu0512/zepingyu0512.github.io/_pages/about.md

 Beyond understanding model behavior, I aim to improve the performance and reliability of LLMs and MLLMs.
 My current efforts focus on three directions:

-1. **Designing new modules to improve LLMs' latent multi-hop reasoning ability during post-training**
+1. **Improving LLMs' latent multi-hop reasoning ability during post-training**

    - [EMNLP 2025-a](https://arxiv.org/pdf/2502.10835): Designing a new module, back attention, to improve LLMs' latent multi-hop reasoning ability.